scilab/scilab/scilab/README_Windows.txt

              (control, polynomials,...).
 Each subdirectory contains
              the source code of the macros (files *.sci).

- libs/	   : directory of libraries: archives of object files needed
-             to link Scilab.

  routines/ : directory of fortran or C routines.

  man/	   : files for online help

- tests/    : set of exec files to test Scilab.

  util/     : useful routines and ASCII files to manage Scilab.